Where strange fact and stranger fiction collide

 Though deemed a success, Babalon Working never produced a physical child.
 And well and last time I looked Christianity and other patriarchal religions like Islam and Judaism are still around, but I guess that is not the important part, the important part is that Parsons Said it was a success (Well at least that was the important part for Jack.)

 Meanwhile, Betty got bored as Jack fooled around with his ‘scarlet woman’ and ran off with his money and L. Ron Hubbard.
-Betty’s relationships with men were so disruptive that Alistair Crawley the guy who started this whole, no one partner rule, felt he had to declare her a ‘sexual vampire.’
+Betty’s relationships with men was so disruptive that Alistair Crawley the guy who started this whole, no one partner rule, felt he had to declare her a ‘sexual vampire.’
 (11)

 Well Jack, who seemed to have forgotten this whole no jealousy thing, raced to the harbor, chasing after his lover, only to arrive moments to late to prevent Hubbard and Betty’s boat from leaving.
 So he did what any good, spurned black magician would do, he angrily went to a hotel room preformed a ritual to an aspect of Mars and conjured up a storm that snapped the mast of their sailing boat, forcing the arrant lovers to be rescued by the coastguard.

 In 1950 Parsons was broke and under investigation by the FBI for improperly handling classified documents.
-They also accused him of practicing an alternative religious lifestyle, which in the nineteen-fifties Pasadena was deemed a possible a federal offense.
+They also accused him of practicing an alternative religious lifestyle, which in the nineteen-fifties Pasadena was deemed a possible federal offense.
 Parsons openly discussed his beliefs with the FBI, who took copious notes.
 I think they should have been more concerned more about his possibility of being a security leak, than his habits as an occultist.
 I suppose that in the 1950’s anyone with a divergent life style was a possible blackmail risk, but Parsons was very open with what he was doing, thus could not be blackmailed because of it.
 So the FBI deemed him a deviant, but could not prove espionage, eventually he lost his security clearance and his job, but the case did not go to trial, (12)

 Jack Parsons was eventually killed when rocket fuel, he was storing his house exploded.
 Friends and conspiracy theorist thought that he was assassinated by a sinister shadow government, in an attempt to silence a mystical and perverted pro-communist, but lets be honest here, anyone keeping volatile fulminate of mercury in their home is just asking to be a recipient of A Darwin Award.